 B. Medication Management

 (1) Unit Dose System.

-A facility, before installing a unit dose system which has not been approved by the Office of Health Care Quality, shall obtain this approval before installing the system.
-Prior approval is not required for a system which has been approved unless the facility plans to make substantial changes in the system.
-Departmental approval of the unit dose system indicates compliance with these regulations.
+(a) A facility, before installing a unit dose system which has not been approved by the Office of Health Care Quality, shall obtain this approval before installing the system.

+(b) Prior approval is not required for a system which has been approved unless the facility plans to make substantial changes in the system.

+(c) Departmental approval of the unit dose system indicates compliance with these regulations.

-( Medications not specifically limited as to time or number of doses, when ordered, shall be automatically stopped in accordance with the written policy originated by the committee.
+(d) Medications not specifically limited as to time or number of doses, when ordered, shall be automatically stopped in accordance with the written policy originated by the committee.

 (2) Administration Procedures.

-(a) Medications, legend and non-legend, administered to patients shall be ordered in writing by the patient's physician.
+(a) Medications, legend and non-legend, administered to residents shall be ordered in writing by the resident's physician.

 (b) Medications shall be administered by appropriately licensed personnel in accordance with laws and regulations governing these acts or by certified graduates of a State-approved medication aide course.